Incident round-up →

 Karina Tape

-Meet Karina Tape, one of our South Yorkshire Community Fundraisers here at Yorkshire Air Ambulance.
-Karina joined our team in March 2024, bringing with her over two decades of retail and hospitality experience.
+Meet Karina Tape.
+Karina is one of our East Community Fundraisers here at Yorkshire Air Ambulance.
+Karina joined our South region fundraising team in March 2024, before moving over to our East region in October 2025.
+When Karina joined YAA she brought with her over two decades of retail and hospitality experience.
 With boundless enthusiasm and a knack for building connections, you can find Karina immersed in a range of fundraising activities, from organising and attending events to hosting talks, working alongside our incredible volunteers, arranging bucket collections, and ensuring our collection tins from local businesses are well taken care of.

 Karina’s journey to Yorkshire Air Ambulance is deeply personal, having experienced firsthand the invaluable assistance of an Air Ambulance following an equestrian accident in 2018.
 This ignited her passion for the cause and inspired her to channel her skills towards making a meaningful difference in South Yorkshire.
 Karina shared, “Joining the charity felt like a perfect opportunity to merge my skills with my passion, contributing to a cause that holds a special place in my heart.”